Kotlin/api-guidelines/docs/topics/jvm-api-guidelines-readability.md

 ## Use constructor-like functions where applicable

-Sometimes, it makes sense to simplify your API's appearance by using constructor-like functions.
-A constructor-like function is a function whose name starts with a capital letter so it looks like a constructor.
+Sometimes, you can simplify your API's appearance by using constructor-like functions.
+A constructor-like function is a function whose name starts with a capital letter, so it looks like a constructor.
 This approach can make your library easier to understand.

-For example, you want to introduce some [Option type](https://en.wikipedia.org/wiki/Option_type) in your library:
+For example, you want to introduce an [Option type](https://en.wikipedia.org/wiki/Option_type) in your library:

 ```kotlin
 sealed interface Option<T>